We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Make sure they are fed within seven days.

-These guidelines will give assurance that what you feed your pet bean sprouts that are homegrown won’t bring any harm to the rodent.
+These guidelines will give assurance that what you feed your pet bean sprouts that are homegrown won’t bring any harm to guinea pigs.

 Remember Guinea pigs are very delicate creatures.